 - Stick with it.
 It takes time to build a following, generate interest, and gain new clients.
 Be ready to make a 6-12 month commitment to your marketing program.
 You’ll look back after the first year and be pleasantly surprised with your success.

-- Respond to leads within 1 second.
+- Respond to leads within 1 business second.
 In today’s instant gratification society, responding the next business day no longer works.
-If you’re busy, immediately schedule an introductory call, but for a later date.
+If you’re busy, immediately schedule an introductory call for a later date.
 If you don’t respond, you’ve handed the prospect to your competitors.

 - Measure everything.
-Thanks to cool new technologies and tracking mechanisms, you can track the results of your marketing efforts from initial impressions through phone calls and clients.
+Thanks to cool new technologies and tracking mechanisms, you can track the results of your marketing efforts from initial impressions through phone calls, clients, and revenue.
 Make sure you can track activities before you implement them.
 If you can’t measure it, don’t do it!SM

 Attributes of a successful marketing program